In This Article

 "If your teeth are whitened and you can't fight the urge to drink red wine afterward, you can rub Vaseline on the fronts of your teeth," suggests Lowenberg—it's an old-school trick that works.
 "The vaseline will act as a barrier so it won't allow the liquids that stain teeth to permeate the teeth.
 Also, if you're going to drink red wine, coffee, or tea, it is imperative that you immediately drink water afterward so that the residue doesn't sit on your teeth and you're washing it away with water."

-If you want to ease into your teeth whitening process before trying an in-office, try the below products to remove surface stains.
+If you want to ease into your teeth whitening process before trying an in-office treatment, try the below products to help remove surface stains.

 Known for its insanely dramatic results, this teeth whitening gel claims to give you whiter teeth in just two days.